fabianvf/python-rake/README.md

 ### Credit ###
-This is a maintained fork of the original python RAKE project, which can be found here: https://github.com/aneesha/RAKE
+This is a maintained fork of the original python RAKE project, which can be found here: https://github.com/aneesha/RAKE The Fox Stopwords list was originally created by Christopher Fox, http://dl.acm.org/citation.cfm?id=378888 The Smart stopwords list was originally created by Gerard Salton and Chris Buckley for the experimental SMART information retrieval system at Cornell University.
+The MySQL stopwords list is (surprisingly) from MySQL, owned and mainted by Oracle and under the GPL2 license.
+The NTLK stopword lists were created by the NLTK project under the Apache license, project here: https://github.com/nltk/nltk